emqx/emqx-docs/en_US/observability/log.md

 <img src="./assets/config-console-log-1-ee.png" alt="config-console-log-1-ee" style="zoom: 40%;" />

-Configure the following fields for general settings of the console log handler:
+Configure the following fields for the general settings of the console log handler:

 - **Enable Log Handler**: Click the toggle switch to enable the console log handler.

 - **Log Level**: Select the log level to use from the drop-down list.
-Default value is: `warning`.
+The default value is: `warning`.

 - **Time Offset**: Define the format of the timestamp in the log. `system` is typed by default.

 - **Single Log Max Length**: Disabled by default, which means the maximum length of a single log message is unlimited.
 If you enable the toggle switch, you can specify the maximum length.
 When the length exceeds the limit, the log message will be truncated.

 - **Log Formatter**: Select the log format from the drop-down list.
-Optional values are: `text` and `json`.
-Default value is `text`.
+Optional values are `text` and `json`.
+The default value is `text`.

   Note: If you select `json`, it is recommended to disable the toggle switch for **Single Log Max Length**, otherwise you will get incomplete json data.